Clinical Trials (PDQ®)

 - Meet the requirements for vemurafenib therapy per institutional guidelines.

-- Patient must be willing to provide written Informed Consent and participate in study procedures as described in the 12PLK01 and 10PLK13 protocols.
+- Patient must be willing to provide written Informed Consent and participate in study procedures as described in the 12PLK01.
+Patients consented for 12PLK01 will also be asked to participate in the 10PLK13 PROCLAIM (Proleukin®) registry study.

 - Exclusion for Cohort 1 only: vemurafenib treatment >7 weeks.